WALKING WITH GRAHAM GREENE

 If you are visiting Berkhamsted itself you may simply want to follow the Graham Greene Trail which takes you through the town Greene knew so well.
 You can use the link below to download a map of the Trail, which has been specially prepared by Sylvia Hall, Bill Willett (Cartography) and Jenny Thomas (Illustration).

 Graham Greene was born in the town in 1904 and lived there until he went to Balliol College, Oxford, in 1922.
-The map marks the main places in the centre of Berkhamsted with which he was associated and around which settings were created in several of his works, particularly The Human Factor and The Captain and the Enemy and the short stories The Innocent, and Doctor Crombie – though the town was sometimes given a different name.
+The map marks the main places in the centre of Berkhamsted with which he was associated and around which settings were created in several of his works, particularly The Human Factor and The Captain and the Enemy and the short stories The Innocent, and Doctor Crombie – although the town was sometimes given a different name.